apachecn/geeksforgeeks-dsal-zh/docs/check-which-player-visits-more-number-of-nodes.md

             visited[path[i]] = 2
             c_B += 1

-    # Mark all the adjacent unvisted nodes
+    # Mark all the adjacent unvisited nodes
     for i in path:
         mark(i, visited, visited[i])